 Despite the apparent advantages of a headless CMS, some drawbacks are worth mentioning.

 The first is that building initial infrastructure can take time, planning, and financial resources.
 Developers should work simultaneously with different codebases for every single front-end framework.
 Since your teams will be working with APIs and various disparate channels, this essentially means adding another piece of the puzzle to the pre-existing complexity.
 Complexity often brings additional costs, so a headless CMS will be more expensive to implement and manage.

-Onboarding is needed for teams to adjust to the lack of presentation layer, or teams may build presentation layers using integrations.
+Onboarding is needed for teams to adjust to the lack of a presentation layer, or teams may build presentation layers using integrations.
 So a headless CMS comes with a deeper learning curve.

 If you opt for Contentful, you can start building your digital experiences at an enterprise level while your content creators take control of each iteration in an intuitive application.
 Besides, developers can work with frameworks of their choice.
 As a result, you and your team can get structured content ready for any channel.